 Effects of Inflation.
 In the past the Company has been able to adjust its sales price of product in response to market demand, cost of product, competitive factors and other industry trends.
 Consequently, changing prices as a result of inflationary pressures have not had a material adverse effect on profitability although revenues may be affected.
-Inflation has not materially impacted the results of operations and the Partnership does not believe normal inflationary pressures will have a material adverse effect on the profitability of the Partnership in the future.
+Inflation has not materially impacted the results of operations and the Company does not believe normal inflationary pressures will have a material adverse effect on the profitability of the Partnership in the future.

 Adoption of New Accounting Standards.
-Ferrellgas provides postretirement medical benefits to a closed group of approximately 400 retired employees and their spouses.
-The plan requires the Company to provide primary medical benefits to the participants until age 65, at which time the Company only pays a fixed amount of \$55 per month per participant for medical benefits.
-Effective August 1, 1993, the Company adopted Statement of Financial Accounting Standards No. 106--Employers' Accounting for Postretirement Benefits Other Than Pensions which requires accrual of postretirement benefits (such as health care benefits) during the years an employee provides services.
-The Company elected to amortize the postretirement benefit obligation over a period not to exceed the average remaining life expectancy of the plan participants (since all of the plan participants are retired).
-The cumulative effect as of August 1, 1993, and impact for the nine months ended April 30, 1994, of adopting this statement was not material to the financial statements of the Company.
-See Note L to the consolidated financial statements.
+The Company provides certain medical benefits to a closed group of retired employees.
+Effective August 1, 1993, the Company adopted Statement of Financial Accounting Standards No. 106-- Employers' Accounting for Postretirement Benefits Other Than Pensions.
+The Company elected to amortize the accumulated obligation for postretirement benefits over a period not to exceed the remaining life expectancy of the plan participants (since all of the plan participants are retired).
+Since the Company has elected to amortize the accumulated obligation, there is no difference in the amount currently charged to expense based on benefits paid to reflect the cost of providing postretirement benefits to this group of plan participants.

 The Financial Accounting Standards Board has issued Statement of Financial Accounting Standards No. 112--Employers' Accounting For Postemployment Benefits which is effective for fiscal years beginning after December 15, 1993.
 This statement requires that employers recognize over the service lives of employees the costs of postemployment benefits if certain conditions are met.
-The General Partner does not believe that adoption of the statement will have a material impact on the results of operations or financial condition of the Partnership.
+The General Partner does not believe that adoption of the statement will have a material impact on earnings or cash flow of the Partnership.